thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 #.
 Instantiate our :class:`Simulation <pycoalescence.simulation.Simulation>` object using
-   :pycode:`sim = Simulation(logging_level=20)` where the logging level corresponds to the amount of information that is displayed using `python's logging module <https://docs.python.org/3/library/logging.html>`_ (20 corresponds to "info", the second highest display level, after "debug").
+   :pycode:`sim = Simulation(logging_level=20)` where the logging level corresponds to the amount of information that is displayed using `Python's logging module <https://docs.python.org/3/library/logging.html>`_ (20 corresponds to "info", the second highest display level, after "debug").

 #.
 Specify simulation parameters